Academic Freedom Monitoring Project

 Posted April 15, 2016

 SAR’s Academic Freedom Monitoring Project focuses on developing a greater understanding of the volume and nature of attacks on higher education communities in order to develop more effective protection responses.

 The Monitoring Project aims to identify, assess and track incidents involving one or more of six defined types of conduct which may constitute violations of academic freedom and/or the human rights of members of higher education communities:

 - Restrictions on travel or movement

 Incident reports are produced by a network of higher education and human rights professionals—including faculty-led graduate student clinics at SAR member institutions—serving as volunteer monitors for specific countries or regions.
 Researchers identify incidents of attacks on higher education systems, institutions or personnel and record the details of each incident, analyzing each incident and attaching corroborating primary and secondary source material when possible.
 SAR processes, verifies and consolidates reports of incidents for distribution and the mobilization of advocacy responses.

-SAR invites academics and researchers interested in joining the monitoring project as volunteer researchers or coordinating an academic freedom clinic for law students to contact us at email@example.com.
+SAR invites members of the higher education community, human rights organizations, and civil society to support the monitoring project by notifying us of incidents, joining the project as volunteer researchers, or coordinating an academic freedom clinic for law students (see below for further information).
+Have any questions?
+Contact us at email@example.com.

 View Frequently Asked Questions